Education and Research

 Education Public Policy Leadership Certificate

-Ohio University’s Patton College of Education, in collaboration with The Voinovich School of Leadership and Public Affairs, coordinates a one-year online Education Public Policy Leadership Certificate designed to expose participants to real-world theoretical and practical instruction and experiences in education public policy leadership studies.
+Ohio University’s Patton College of Education, in collaboration with The Voinovich School of Leadership and Public Service, coordinates a one-year online Education Public Policy Leadership Certificate designed to expose participants to real-world theoretical and practical instruction and experiences in education public policy leadership studies.

 This certificate is designed for professionals who have an interest in education public policy, and/or are working in fields such as: